pollfish/docs/android/google-play.md

 <br/>
 #### **10.9 .pollfishSurveyCompletedListener(PollfishSurveyCompletedListener pollfishSurveyCompletedListener)** [DEPRECATED-use 10.17]

 Sets a notification listener when a Pollfish Survey is completed.
-With this notification, publisher can also get informed about the type of survey (Playful or not) that was completed and money earned from that survey in USD cents.
+With this notification, the publisher can also get informed about the type of survey (Playful or not) that was completed and money earned from that survey in USD cents.

 Below you can see an example of how you can register and listen within your code to Pollfish survey completed notification through ParamsBuilder instance:
 <br/>